Big Bend and Brewster County

 If you’re looking for a guided tour of Big Bend, or you need to rent a canoe or a jeep, find your way to Study Butte.
 This quaint village, located just a few miles outside of Big Bend National Park, has several tour providers that offer hiking, off-roading, and canoeing excursions in the Big Bend area.
-Several hotels and unique restaurants, like the dinosaur-themed La Kiva Restaurant and Bar, are within the confines of Study Butte as well.
 The town’s location, and set of amenities, makes it a great staging area for exploring all that Big Bend has to offer.